hpe-storage/csi-driver/README.md

 Kubernetes 1.13
  * `--allow-privileged` flag must be set to true for the API server
- * `--feature-gates=VolumeSnapshotDataSource=true` feature gate flags must be set to true for the API server
+ * `--feature-gates=VolumeSnapshotDataSource=true` feature gate flag must be set to true for the API server for VolumeSnapshot cloning support

 Kubernetes 1.14
  * `--allow-privileged` flag must be set to true for the API server
+ * `--feature-gates=VolumeSnapshotDataSource=true` feature gate flag must be set to true for the API server for VolumeSnapshot cloning support
  * `--feature-gates=ExpandCSIVolumes=true,ExpandInUsePersistentVolumes=true` feature gate flags must be set to true for both the API server and kubelet for resize support

 Kubernetes 1.15
  * `--allow-privileged` flag must be set to true for the API server
+ * `--feature-gates=VolumeSnapshotDataSource=true` feature gate flag must be set to true for the API server for VolumeSnapshot cloning support
  * `--feature-gates=ExpandCSIVolumes=true,ExpandInUsePersistentVolumes=true` feature gate flags must be set to true for both the API server and kubelet for resize support
- * `--feature-gates=CSIInlineVolume=true` feature gate flags must be set to true for both the API server and kubelet for pod inline volumes (Ephemeral Local Volumes) support
+ * `--feature-gates=CSIInlineVolume=true` feature gate flag must be set to true for both the API server and kubelet for pod inline volumes (Ephemeral Local Volumes) support
- * `--feature-gates=VolumePVCDataSource=true` feature gate flags must be set to true for both the API server and kubelet for Volume cloning support
+ * `--feature-gates=VolumePVCDataSource=true` feature gate flag must be set to true for both the API server and kubelet for Volume cloning support

 ### Deploying the HPE CSI Driver for Kubernetes
 The following example walks through deployment of the driver with a HPE Nimble Storage CSP backend.
 Replace any Nimble references with your particular CSP nomenclature.